Composite components

 Documenting the component

-Each composite component can be provided with internal documentation.
-In the tab of the Properties composite component editor, there is a “Documentation” section where you can describe the component’s operation and purpose (it supports HTML formatting).
-It is recommended to fill in the documentation for the component – especially if it will be used by many developers or in many places – so that platform users know how to apply it correctly and what its possible dependencies are.
-Good documentation facilitates reuse of the component and speeds up onboarding of new team members.
+Illustration 6. section of the composite component editor you can describe the component's operation and purpose (it supports HTML formatting).
+It is recommended to complete the component documentation – especially if it will be used by many developers or in many places – so platform users know how to apply it correctly and what its possible dependencies are.
+Good documentation facilitates reusing the component and speeds up onboarding of new team members.

-When planning changes to a composite component, consider their impact on existing forms.
-Avoid introducing breaking changes without bumping the major version (MAJOR).
-If a change to the structure or behavior of the component is necessary that could disrupt the operation of forms using it, it is better to create a new version branch.
+without bumping the major version (MAJOR).
+If a structural or behavioral change to the component could disrupt forms using it, it's better to create a new version branch.
 After modifications, test the composite component in all critical scenarios – especially when the component is used in many places.

 Avoiding excessive complexity

-The platform allows duplication of a composite component (the Duplicate option on the composite components list) – this is useful when we want to create a similar component based on an existing one.
+Be careful when copying components The platform allows duplication of a composite component (the Duplicate option on the composite components list) – this is useful when you want to create a similar component based on an existing one.
 However, make sure how nested components are treated during copying.
-If the copied composite component contained other composite components, the copy will not create their duplicates – references to the original artifacts will be preserved.
-You need to decide whether in the new component you still want to use those original, shared subcomponents, or whether you should copy them as well (e.g., when changes in them should not affect our new component).
-This is important from a maintenance perspective – unintentionally editing a nested component may affect other places where it is used.
+If the copied composite component contained other composite components, in the copy their duplicates will not be created

-Using ready-made components
+Using existing components

-Remember that a composite component is part of the user interface – design it in accordance with the UX/UI standards in your organization.
+UX consistency Remember that a composite component is part of the user interface – design it according to the UX/UI standards in your organization.
 Ensure that the layout of fields, their labels, hints, as well as validations and error messages within the component are consistent with the rest of the form.
-Thanks to this, the user will not feel that a given section was “glued on” from elsewhere.
-Use the translations mechanism for static texts in the component, fill in their keys and values – this will facilitate managing literals from the application level.
+This way the user will not feel that a section has been “glued on” from another place.
+Use the translations

-The illustrations below show an example of a composite component named demoAddress and how to use it.
-First, a composite component containing address fields (street, city/town, postal code) was designed – it serves as a template for the address section:
+Illustration 7. and how it is used.
+First, a composite component containing address fields (street, city, postal code) was designed – it serves as a pattern for an address section:

-Then the same component demoAddress was embedded three times in a sample form (e.g., for residence address, correspondence address, and workplace address) – by reusing a single artifact we obtain three sections in the form without having to create three sets of fields separately:
+Illustration 8. was embedded three times in a sample form (e.g., for registered address, mailing address, and workplace address) – by reusing a single artifact we obtain three sections in the form without the need to create three separate sets of fields:

-The above example illustrates how composite components simplify creating repetitive parts of the application – modifying the component demoAddress (e.g., adding a “Country” field) will automatically introduce this field in all three address sections on the form.
-This makes managing complex forms easier, and shared parts of the application remain consistent across all places of use.
+Form appearance with the composite component "demoAddress" embedded multiple times (three address sections) The illustrations below show an example of a composite component named The above example illustrates how composite components simplify creating repetitive parts of an application – modifying the component (e.g., adding a "Country" field) will automatically introduce that field in all three address sections on the form.
+This makes managing extensive forms easier and ensures common parts of the application remain consistent everywhere they are used.

 Last updated